Biographies of Presenters (Listed Alphabetically)

 Jennifer

-Jennifer is attending her second Fair in 2021 (having been shut out in 2020!) and is a planning committee member for 2021.
+Jennifer’s first Fair was in 2019.
+She has been a planning committee member since 2021.
 Not being an out or transitioning transwoman, Jennifer has made the most of, and enjoyed immensely, attending trans gatherings for the past decade and being herself.
 In addition to the Fair, she’s made many appearances at First Event and more recently Keystone.
-Jennifer is looking to contribute any way she can to make this year’s FanFair a rousing success.
+Jennifer is looking to contribute any way she can to make this year’s TransWeek a rousing success.

-Jennifer is a member of the Fantasia Fair 2021 Planning Committee
+Jennifer is a member of the Fantasia Fair 2024 Planning Committee

 Carole MacKenzie, LCSW, AASECT

 Carole MacKenzie is a licensed clinical social worker in private practice in Hartford, CT.
 She focuses on service to the LGBTQI community and has for many years, working with trans and queer clients, gender-creative children, their families, and allies.
 She is an AASECT-certified sex therapist and supervisor.
-Carole, together with her little dog Virginia Woof, teaches Human Sexual Behavior in the psychology department at the University of Hartford, CT and is a member of Hartford PFLAG, and WPATH.
+Carole, together with her little dog Virginia Woof, teaches Human Sexual Behavior in the psychology department at the University of Hartford, CT and is a member of Hartford PFLAG and WPATH.

 Dan McKeon

 Dan comes from upstate New York, where he shot his first photos with a black-and-white Polaroid Swinger camera back in 1967.
 Influenced by his Uncle Frank and his Aunt Mary, the family photographers, Dan spent much of his childhood making sure family events were memorialized on film.
-He moved to Provincetown in 2009, following retirement from his 35-year career with the New York State Office of Mental Health.
-In 2011 he became the Event Photographer for the Provincetown Business Guild and has worked with Provincetown Magazine since 2012.
-In 2011, he was Production Photographer for the independent film, Bear City 2, the majority of which was filmed in Provincetown.
-His work has appeared on MSNBC and on NBC’s Today Show, and he has been awarded first prizes in several local photography contests.
-Additionally, Dan started a wedding photography business in 2012 and has expanded into real estate photography as well.
+He moved to Provincetown following retirement from his 35-year career with the New York State Office of Mental Health.
+He became the event photographer for the Provincetown Business Guild and has worked with Provincetown Magazine since 2012.
+He was the production photographer for the independent film “Bear City 2,” the majority of which was filmed in Provincetown.
+His work has appeared on MSNBC and on NBC’s Today Show and has won first prizes in several local photography contests.
+Dan previously had a wedding and real estate photography business.
 He donates his services to local charitable organizations, including the AIDS Support Group of Cape Cod and Helping Our Women.
-He also is the Event Photographer for the Pilgrim Monument, Crown & Anchor, and the Boatslip Resort, plus he’s a featured photographer for Cape Air’s magazine, Bird’s Eye View.
+He has also been the event photographer for the Pilgrim Monument, Crown & Anchor, and is now the Boatslip Resort event photographer.
+He is a featured photographer for Cape Air’s magazine, Bird’s Eye View.
+For his long-standing service of supporting TransWeek, he was honored in 2022 with the Friend of TransWeek Award, which left him speechless.

 Hera Navassardian